Bringing Relatives To The UK

 A good place to start is our Priority Tasks On Arrival.
 You can also look at our Top Tips for Ukrainian Refugees.

-What happens if my guests go back to Ukraine?
+What happens if my relatives go back to Ukraine?

 If your guests go back for more than 28 days, there are implications in two key areas: